MatthewsMike/TrailTracker/README.md

 ####Performance
 1. Remove marker that was deleted/ task completed (perhaps add property on marker called "marker_id" and have that as an attr of the infowindow buttons)
+1. Generate calls to maintain tasks and their status

 ####Features
+1. Allow for Generation of report based on Month's activity for Board of Directors Maintenance Report.
 1. Allow for viewing of events for a marker.  (i.e. Project category marker can have status updates)
 1. Make POI info window contain actions/option button per type
    1. Maintenance: Accept, Release, Complete (with note), Review Schedule Default/This Point